Viceroyalty of Peru: The Bourbon Reforms (1713–1806)

-In 1717 the Viceroyalty of New Granada was created from the northern territories, the Audiencias of Bogotá, Quito and Panamá.
+In 1717, the Viceroyalty of New Granada was created from the northern territories, the Audiencias of Bogotá, Quito and Panama.
 This viceroyalty initially lasted only until 1724, but was reestablished permanently in 1740.
 With the creation of the Viceroyalty of the Río de la Plata from southern areas that are now Argentina, Bolivia, Paraguay and Uruguay in 1776, the Charcas and Buenos Aires audiencias were similarly lost.

 The 256-year-old Treaty of Tordesillas was superseded by the 1750 Treaty of Madrid which granted Portugal control of the lands it had occupied in South America in the intervening centuries.
 This Portuguese occupation led to the Guaraní War of 1756.
 Amazonas is named after the Amazon River, and was formerly part of the Spanish Viceroyalty of Peru, a region called Spanish Guyana.
 It was settled by the Portuguese in the early 18th century and incorporated into the Portuguese empire after the Treaty of Madrid in 1750.
 It became a state of the Brazilian Republic in 1889.

 Several viceroys had scientific, political and economic impact on the Viceroyalty.
 Manuel de Amat y Juniet organized an expedition to Tahiti.
 Viceroy Teodoro de Croix also decentralized the government through the creation of eight intendencias in the area of the Audiencia of Lima, and two in the Captaincy General of Chile.
 Francisco Gil de Taboada reincorporated the region of Puno into the Viceroyalty of Peru.
 José de Armendáriz stimulated the production of silver and took steps against fraud, corruption and smuggling.
 Amat y Juniet established the first Regulation of Commerce and Organization of Customs rules, which led to the building of the customshouse in Callao.
 Teodoro de Croix collaborated in the creation of the Junta Superior de Comercio and the Tribunal de Minería (1786).

 An earthquake demolished Lima and Callao, in 1746.
 Viceroy Amat y Juniet constructed various public works in Lima, including the first bull ring.
 Manuel de Guirior also improved the medical care at ten hospitals in Lima and established a foundling home.

 War between Spain and Britain again broke out (the War of Jenkins' Ear, 1739–1748).
 Amat y Juniet constructed the fortress of Real Felipe in Callao in 1774.

 Nevertheless, throughout this period, rebellions by Native Peruvians were not entirely suppressed.
 In the eighteenth century alone, there were fourteen large uprisings, the most important of which were that of Juan Santos Atahualpa in 1742, and the Sierra Uprising of Túpac Amaru II in 1780.
 The Comunero Revolt broke out in Paraguay from 1721 to 1732).
 In 1767, the Jesuits were expelled from the colony.